phonlab-tcd/An-Scealai/docs/api/making_an_endpoint.md

 In order to make a new endpoint, first implement the endpoint function, and then specify it's route in the appropriate `.route.js` file.
 The route files correspond to the models that their endpoints operate on.

-The easiest way to go about this is to _copy an existing endpoint_.
+The easiest way to go about this is to _copy and edit an existing endpoint_.
 You'll want to find the existing endpoint that is most similar to the one you want to implement.

 ### Testing
 We currently have two ways to test our endpoints: